zezutom/spark-showcase/README.md

 * [Dataset Overview](http://data.gov.uk/dataset/planning-applications-northumberland)
 * [The Actual Dataset](http://opendata.northumberland.gov.uk/static/datasets/planning-applications-weekly-list/planning-applications-weekly-list.json)

+The dataset is a set of building planning application records (i.e. applications submitted to request approval to construct / modify building structures) in JSON format.
+This data has been selected based on its small size in order to take the emphasis of the challenge away from data manipulation with big data.
+The dataset is small enough to be processed locally on a single machine without the need for a distributed computing cluster.

 ## Developer Notes
 * The code is written using the Scala 2.11.5 and Apache Spark 1.4.0
 * The code for each task is contained within its own class
 * All tasks can be run at once using [Planner App](https://github.com/zezutom/spark-showcase/blob/master/src/main/scala/org/zezutom/planner/PlannerApp.scala)
 * Task outcomes can be found [here](https://github.com/zezutom/spark-showcase/tree/master/src/main/resources/outcome)

-## Input Data
-The dataset is a set of building planning application records (i.e. applications submitted to request approval to construct / modify building structures) in JSON format.
-This data has been selected based on its small size in order to take the emphasis of the challenge away from data manipulation with big data.
-The dataset is small enough to be processed locally on a single machine without the need for a distributed computing cluster.

 ## Exercises & Questions
 1. Discover the schema of the input dataset.